Trustworthy Transfer Learning: A Survey: Knowledge Transferability

 In contrast to the data-centric transferability analyses in Subsection~\ref{sec:distribution_discrepancy} and Subsection~\ref{sec:task_diversity}, this subsection explores the knowledge transferability of pre-trained source models.
-This is driven by the rapidly expanding open-source model repositories such as Hugging Face~\shortcite{Transformers} and PyTorch Hub~\shortcite{PyTorch}.
-Fine-tuning a pre-trained source model on downstream target data sets with limited sample sizes improves model accuracy and robustness~\shortcite{HendrycksLM19}.
-A natural question arises in this scenario: {\em Given a large pool of pre-trained source models, how can we efficiently select the best one for a target data set?} As shown in Figure~\ref{fig:transferability_metric}, another relevant question is how to identify the most suitable domains/tasks for a given pre-trained source model.
+This is driven by the rapidly expanding open-source model repositories such as HuggingFace~\cite{Transformers} and PyTorch Hub~\cite{PyTorch}.
+Fine-tuning a pre-trained source model on downstream target data sets with limited sample sizes improves model accuracy and robustness~\cite{HendrycksLM19}.
+A natural question arises in this scenario: {\em Given a large pool of pre-trained source models, how can we efficiently select the best one for a target data set?} As shown in Fig.~\ref{fig:transferability_metric}, another relevant question is how to identify the most suitable domains/tasks for a given pre-trained source model.
 One trivial solution is brute-force fine-tuning, where all source models are fine-tuned individually and then ranked based on their transfer accuracy.
 However, this method is highly time-consuming and computationally expensive.
-To solve this problem, transferability estimation has been studied to quantitatively measure how effectively the knowledge can be transferred from a pre-trained source model to a target domain~\shortcite{H-Score,NCE,LEEP,AgostinelliPUMF22,IbrahimPM22}.
-Following~\shortcite{NCE}, given a pre-trained source model $f_S(\cdot)$, the transferability from $f_S(\cdot)$ to a target domain associated with sampling distribution $\mathrm{P}_T$ can be defined below.
+To solve this problem, transferability estimation has been studied to quantitatively measure how effectively the knowledge can be transferred from a pre-trained source model to a target domain~\cite{H-Score,NCE,LEEP,AgostinelliPUMF22,IbrahimPM22}.
+Following~\cite{NCE}, given a pre-trained source model $f_S(\cdot)$, the transferability from $f_S(\cdot)$ to a target domain associated with sampling distribution $\mathrm{P}_T$ can be defined below.

-\begin{definition}[Transferability Measure~\shortcite{NCE}] The transferability from a pre-trained source model $\mathcal{D}_S$ to a target domain $\mathcal{D}_T$ with sampling distribution $\mathrm{P}_T$ is measured by the expected accuracy of the fine-tuned model on the target domain:
+\begin{definition}[Transferability Measure~\cite{NCE}] The transferability from a pre-trained source model $\mathcal{D}_S$ to a target domain $\mathcal{D}_T$ with sampling distribution $\mathrm{P}_T$ is measured by the expected accuracy of the fine-tuned model on the target domain:

 where $f_T(\cdot)$ is the fine-tuned model from a pre-trained source model $f_S(\cdot)$, and $\mathrm{acc}(\cdot)$ indicates the prediction accuracy. \end{definition} Thus, a good transferability measurement should have two key properties: (1) the learned transferability score correlates well with the transfer accuracy of the fine-tuned model on the target domain, and (2) it should be significantly more efficient than the fine-tuning approach.
 Notably, the transferability score does not exactly predict the accuracy of the fine-tuned model on the target domain in practice.
 Instead, it only needs to correlate with the ranking of fine-tuning accuracy among a pool of source models, i.e., a high transferability score indicates a better source model resulting in higher transfer accuracy.